 Thus, the condition for the existence of $M_{n}$ is the fulfillment of the condition $\xi>0$, from which it immediately follows that

 As is known, the compound Poisson distribution transforms into the usual Poisson distribution for $a\rightarrow\infty$.
-With this $a$ the critical quantum efficiency $\eta_{cr}=0$, i.e. the solution turns out to be stable for any $\eta$, which coincides with the conclusion obtained above when analyzing the usual Poisson distribution.
+With this $a$ the critical quantum efficiency $\eta_{cr}=0$, i.e. the solution exists for any $\eta$, which coincides with the conclusion obtained above when analyzing the usual Poisson distribution.

-The expression~\eqref{eq:eta_cr} also generalizes the special case of the thermal distribution given in~\cite{kiss1995compensation} as an example of the possibility of the existence of unstable solutions.
+The expression~(\ref{eq:eta_cr}) also generalizes the special case of the thermal distribution given in~\cite{kiss1995compensation} as an example of the possibility of the existence of unstable solutions.
 The compound Poisson distribution transforms into a thermal distribution at $a=1$.
-Substituting this value into~\eqref{eq:eta_cr} we get $\eta_{cr}=\left(\overline{m}^{-1}+2\right)^{-1}$, which coincides with the value obtained in~\cite{kiss1995compensation} from fundamentally different considerations.
+Substituting this value into~(\ref{eq:eta_cr}) we get $\eta_{cr}=\left(\overline{m}^{-1}+2\right)^{-1}$, which coincides with the value obtained in~\cite{kiss1995compensation} from fundamentally different considerations.

-The obtained coincidences are an additional confirmation of the correctness of the stability criterion obtained in this paper.
+The obtained coincidences are an additional confirmation of the correctness of the existence criterion obtained in this paper.